Rose-max111/QuantumAdiabaticAnnealing.jl/notes/notes.md

 ### Local cooling test through simulated annealing

-We will refer to a toy-model limit: $\Delta = 1$ and $U = \infin$.
+We will refer to a toy-model limit: $\Delta = 1$ and $U = \infty$.
 What's more, we introduced **"Energy Gradient"** to the gadget to provide directionality for the simulated annealing.
 The hamiltonian for a m-layers automaton now change the form into:

 $$
 H = \sum_{|\vec r_i - \vec r_j|\leq 2} U \hat n_i \hat n_j  - \Delta \sum_{i,k|\text{vertice i belongs to layer k}} w_i \lambda^{m-k} \hat n_i